 For a ‘Challenging’ ride the minimum age is 11, and those aged 11-15 must be accompanied by a parent/guardian.

-For a ‘Ride Further’ ride the minimum age 13, and for those aged 13-15 must be accompanied by a parent/guardian.
+For a ‘Ride Further’ ride the minimum age is 13, and those aged 13-15 must be accompanied by a parent/guardian.

-Participants must follow the instruction provided by Ride Leaders or Breeze Champions throughout the duration of the ride.
-If participants do not follow this instruction, the Ride Leader or Breeze Champion has the right to refuse entry or to ask participants to leave the ride at any stage during the event.
+Riders must follow the instruction provided by Ride Leaders or Breeze Champions throughout the duration of the ride.
+If riders do not follow this instruction, the Ride Leader or Breeze Champion has the right to refuse entry or to ask riders to leave the ride at any stage during the event.

-Participants are only covered by British Cycling third party public liability insurance if the participant has their own individual Race Gold, Race Silver or Ride membership of British Cycling.
-This insurance covers members if they are blamed for causing an incident and someone wants to pursue a claim against them.
-If participants do not have a valid British Cycling membership at the required level then no third party cover is provided.
+Riders are only covered by British Cycling third party public liability insurance if the rider has their own individual Race Gold, Race Silver or Ride membership of British Cycling.
+This insurance covers members if they are at fault for causing an incident and someone wants to pursue a claim against them.
+If riders do not have a valid British Cycling membership at the required level then no third party cover is provided.

-Ride Social rides are organised by members of the Ride Social online community, and are not organised, approved, or insured by British Cycling.
+HSBC UK Ride Social rides are organised by members of the HSBC UK Ride Social online community, and are not organised, approved, or insured by British Cycling.
 Riders take part at their own risk.

-You must be at least aged 16 or above to participate unless accompanied by a parent or guardian.
-The ride organiser has the right to carry out the necessary checks and refuse participation in the ride should those checks not be satisfactory.
+Riders must be at least aged 16 or above to participate unless accompanied by a parent or guardian.
+The organiser has the right to carry out the necessary checks and refuse participation in the ride should those checks not be satisfactory.